 Ms Malebona Precious Matsoso, Director General, Department of Health, South Africa

 The grim scenario of resistance isn’t without hope, as a collective call to action has been echoed around the world by government agencies, international groups, the pharmaceutical industry, and other key stakeholders.
-The Global Antibiotic Research and Development Partnership (GARDP) is one response to this call, as it aims to develop and deliver new treatments for bacterial infections where drug resistance is present or emerging, or for which inadequate treatment exists.
+The Global Antibiotic Research & Development Partnership (GARDP) is one response to this call, as it aims to develop and deliver new treatments for bacterial infections where drug resistance is present or emerging, or for which inadequate treatment exists.

 Jointly launched by DNDi and the World Health Organization (WHO) in May 2016 and currently operating within DNDi, GARDP’s vision is a world where everyone in need of antibiotics receives effective, appropriate, and affordable treatment, irrespective of where they live.
 The initial seven-year plan (until 2023) comprises four programmes, including the Antimicrobial Memory Recovery Programme, which feeds into programmes for neonatal sepsis, sexually transmitted infections, paediatric indications, seeking out innovative ways to fight drug resistant infections.